juhp/fbrnch/README.md

-  autospec                 Convert package to use rpmautospec unautospec               Unconvert rpmautospec package move-artifacts           Move old rpm artifacts into rpmbuild dirs
+  autospec                 Convert package to use rpmautospec unautospec               Unconvert rpmautospec package move-artifacts           Move old rpm artifacts into rpmbuild dirs tag-build-to-sidetag     Tag NVR for current branch to sidetag
 ```

 Use `fbrnch <cmd> --help` to get specific help about each of the above commands